baryon/Swift-Amazon-S3-Uploading-Tutorial/README.md

-# How to upload a file to Amazon S3 using Swift
+# How to upload a file to Amazon S3 using Swift, Support PromiseKit and Progress callback

 I would like to share a simple tutorial how to upload a to <a href="https://github.com/aws/aws-sdk-ios">Amazon S3</a> in <i>iOS</i> using <i>Swift</i>.
 Let’s go.